Economics Network Virtual Symposium 2020

 This session explored the challenges of teaching econometrics online, both in small group and in large group situations.
 The session explored solutions to problems, such as teaching mathematical examples, whether your teaching set-up looks like something from the Starship Enterprise, or something a little more Del-Boy.

 The asynchronous material is broken up into ideas about

 - Creating online teaching resources

 - How to motivate students

 Supporting the material is an online discussion board, with the opportunity to share, discuss and critique the ideas suggested.

 This session explored the significant and often unused potential of Excel in providing asynchronous resources for online economics teaching.
 The session was in two parts:

 - the use of Excel as a simulation tool in teaching economic theory;

 - the benefits of using Excel to teach data-based subjects in comparison to more specialised tools such as Stata or R.

-This session will provide practical ideas on how to develop alternative adaptable assessments in economics degrees, building on lessons learned from the experience in 19/20.
-This is an opportunity to reflect on how best to assess learning outcomes, including those linked to development of employability skills, and how to design different assessments so they can work in a world of teaching online, face to face or a mix of the two.
+This session provided practical ideas on how to develop alternative adaptable assessments in economics degrees, building on lessons learned from the experience in 19/20.
+This is an opportunity to reflect on how best to assess learning outcomes, including those linked to development of employability skills, and how to design different assessments so they can work in a world of teaching online, face-to-face or a mix of the two.